jschaf/jsc/posts/delay-context-cancellation-in-go.md

 The Go standard library defines [`context.Context`] to propagate deadlines, cancellation signals, and request-scoped values.
-For a server, the main function usually creates a top-level context and triggers the cancel on an interrupt signal.
-Today, we'll explore the interaction of context cancellation with batched workloads, like exporting traces.
+For a server, the main function usually creates a top-level context that is canceled by an interrupt signal.
+Today, we'll explore the interaction of context cancellation with batch workloads (as opposed to request-response workloads), like exporting traces.

 ```go {description="cancel context on SIGINT"}
 package main